Content

 More examples:

 1) Unclosed paragraph HTML tag.
-As you see in the tree, content of the paragraph tag is not nested to this tag.
-That is because HTML tags are not closed by pair tag </p>, and Checkstyle requires Tight-HTML code to predictably parse Javadoc comments.
-2) Here is correct version with open and closed HTML tags.
+As you see in the tree, the content of the paragraph tag is not nested within this tag.
+That is because HTML tags are not closed by pair tags </p>, and Checkstyle requires Tight-HTML code to predictably parse Javadoc comments.
+2) Here is a correct example with open and closed HTML tags.

 <p> First